 Citizens of the Gulf Cooperation Council (GCC) countries of Bahrain, Kuwait, Oman, Qatar and Saudi Arabia do not require a visa to travel to the UAE.

 Citizens of countries on a designated list also do not need to apply for a visa before arriving in Dubai.
 The UK, USA, Australia, New Zealand, Ireland and most Western European countries appear on this list.
-Citizens of these countries will be issued with a 30-day or 90-day visitor’s visa (depending on their nationality) free of charge when they arrive in the UAE.
+Citizens of these countries will be issued with a 30-day or 90-day visitor’s visa (depending on their nationality) when they arrive in the UAE.
 This visa can be extended for a further 30 days.

 For citizens of other countries such as South Africa, China, India and Russia, visas need to be pre-arranged before arrival.
 However, obtaining a tourist or transit visa for Dubai is relatively painless and can be pre-arranged online through various airlines, including Emirates and Etihad.
 Once an application has been submitted, either online or through a designated visa centre, applicants will receive their UAE visa entirely online – without having to submit their passport for stamping.

 Residence visas for Dubai